 Warrior Met Coal Inc (HCC) Shares Bought by Rhumbline Advisers

-Rhumbline Advisers boosted its stake in shares of Warrior Met Coal Inc (NYSE:HCC) by 63.2% during the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 32,875 shares of the company’s stock after purchasing an additional 12,733 shares during the period.
-Rhumbline Advisers owned about 0.06% of Warrior Met Coal worth $827,000 at the end of the most recent reporting period.
+Rhumbline Advisers increased its position in shares of Warrior Met Coal Inc (NYSE:HCC) by 63.2% during the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 32,875 shares of the company’s stock after acquiring an additional 12,733 shares during the quarter.
+Rhumbline Advisers owned 0.06% of Warrior Met Coal worth $827,000 as of its most recent SEC filing.

-A number of other institutional investors also recently modified their holdings of HCC.
-Quantbot Technologies LP bought a new position in Warrior Met Coal in the third quarter worth approximately $135,000.
-The Manufacturers Life Insurance Company bought a new position in Warrior Met Coal in the second quarter worth approximately $219,000.
-Invictus RG bought a new position in Warrior Met Coal in the third quarter worth approximately $257,000.
-Teacher Retirement System of Texas bought a new position in Warrior Met Coal in the fourth quarter worth approximately $286,000.
-Finally, Wells Fargo & Company MN raised its position in Warrior Met Coal by 1,492,900.0% in the third quarter.
-Wells Fargo & Company MN now owns 14,930 shares of the company’s stock worth $352,000 after acquiring an additional 14,929 shares during the period.
+Other hedge funds have also recently added to or reduced their stakes in the company.
+Acadian Asset Management LLC grew its position in Warrior Met Coal by 400.7% during the fourth quarter.
+Acadian Asset Management LLC now owns 1,883,992 shares of the company’s stock valued at $47,384,000 after purchasing an additional 1,507,727 shares in the last quarter.
+Impala Asset Management LLC grew its position in Warrior Met Coal by 5.7% during the third quarter.
+Impala Asset Management LLC now owns 1,332,687 shares of the company’s stock valued at $31,411,000 after purchasing an additional 72,327 shares in the last quarter.
+Ameriprise Financial Inc. grew its position in Warrior Met Coal by 10.3% during the third quarter.
+Ameriprise Financial Inc. now owns 977,722 shares of the company’s stock valued at $23,045,000 after purchasing an additional 91,068 shares in the last quarter.
+Brightline Capital Management LLC purchased a new position in Warrior Met Coal during the fourth quarter valued at approximately $6,413,000.
+Finally, Alambic Investment Management L.P. grew its position in Warrior Met Coal by 21.4% during the fourth quarter.
+Alambic Investment Management L.P. now owns 220,584 shares of the company’s stock valued at $5,548,000 after purchasing an additional 38,900 shares in the last quarter.

-Warrior Met Coal (NYSE:HCC) last announced its quarterly earnings data on Wednesday, February 14th.
-The company reported $1.16 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.00 by $0.16.
-The firm had revenue of $239.80 million during the quarter, compared to analysts’ expectations of $227.72 million.
-Warrior Met Coal had a net margin of 38.92% and a return on equity of 61.78%. research analysts predict that Warrior Met Coal Inc will post 6.93 earnings per share for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, March 2nd.
-Stockholders of record on Friday, February 23rd were paid a $0.05 dividend.
-The ex-dividend date of this dividend was Thursday, February 22nd.
-This represents a $0.20 dividend on an annualized basis and a dividend yield of 0.71%.
-Warrior Met Coal’s dividend payout ratio (DPR) is presently 2.53%.

-Several research analysts have weighed in on HCC shares.
-Royal Bank of Canada downgraded shares of Warrior Met Coal from an “outperform” rating to a “sector perform” rating and set a $25.00 price target on the stock. in a research report on Monday, December 4th.
-B. Riley reiterated a “hold” rating and issued a $28.00 price target on shares of Warrior Met Coal in a research report on Wednesday, January 17th.
-Macquarie upgraded shares of Warrior Met Coal from an “underperform” rating to a “hold” rating in a research report on Tuesday, January 23rd.
-Credit Suisse Group increased their price target on shares of Warrior Met Coal from $18.75 to $35.00 and gave the stock an “outperform” rating in a research report on Tuesday, January 30th.
-Finally, Zacks Investment Research upgraded shares of Warrior Met Coal from a “hold” rating to a “strong-buy” rating and set a $31.00 price target on the stock in a research report on Monday, February 12th.
-Eight analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
-The company currently has a consensus rating of “Hold” and an average price target of $28.92.
+A number of research analysts recently commented on HCC shares.
+Royal Bank of Canada set a $33.00 price objective on shares of Warrior Met Coal and gave the company a “hold” rating in a research report on Friday, February 23rd.
+BMO Capital Markets boosted their target price on shares of Warrior Met Coal to $39.00 and gave the stock a “buy” rating in a research report on Thursday, February 15th.
+Credit Suisse Group boosted their target price on shares of Warrior Met Coal from $18.75 to $35.00 and gave the stock an “outperform” rating in a research report on Tuesday, January 30th.
+Zacks Investment Research raised shares of Warrior Met Coal from a “hold” rating to a “strong-buy” rating and set a $31.00 target price for the company in a research report on Monday, February 12th.
+Finally, ValuEngine raised shares of Warrior Met Coal from a “buy” rating to a “strong-buy” rating in a research report on Thursday, March 1st.
+Seven analysts have rated the stock with a hold rating and six have given a buy rating to the company.
+The company currently has an average rating of “Hold” and an average target price of $29.42.

-In other news, CEO Walter J. Scheller sold 50,000 shares of the stock in a transaction on Thursday, March 1st.
-The shares were sold at an average price of $30.98, for a total value of $1,549,000.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, insider Kelli K. Gant sold 20,000 shares of the stock in a transaction on Thursday, March 1st.
-The stock was sold at an average price of $30.98, for a total transaction of $619,600.00.
-The disclosure for this sale can be found here.
-Over the last three months, insiders sold 174,533 shares of company stock valued at $5,400,965.
-Corporate insiders own 0.51% of the company’s stock.
+Warrior Met Coal (NYSE:HCC) last posted its quarterly earnings data on Wednesday, February 14th.
+The company reported $1.16 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.00 by $0.16.
+The business had revenue of $239.80 million during the quarter, compared to the consensus estimate of $227.72 million.
+Warrior Met Coal had a net margin of 38.92% and a return on equity of 61.78%. equities research analysts predict that Warrior Met Coal Inc will post 7.06 EPS for the current fiscal year.

+The company also recently disclosed a special dividend, which will be paid on Friday, April 20th.
+Investors of record on Friday, April 13th will be issued a dividend of $6.53 per share.
+This represents a dividend yield of 0.7%.
+The ex-dividend date of this dividend is Thursday, April 12th.
+Warrior Met Coal’s dividend payout ratio is currently 2.53%.

-COPYRIGHT VIOLATION NOTICE: This piece was originally posted by Macon Daily and is the property of of Macon Daily.
-If you are viewing this piece on another publication, it was illegally stolen and republished in violation of US and international copyright & trademark legislation.
-The correct version of this piece can be read at https://macondaily.com/2018/04/01/warrior-met-coal-inc-hcc-shares-bought-by-rhumbline-advisers.html.
+ILLEGAL ACTIVITY WARNING: This story was first published by Macon Daily and is the property of of Macon Daily.
+If you are accessing this story on another website, it was copied illegally and republished in violation of US & international copyright laws.
+The original version of this story can be read at https://macondaily.com/2018/04/08/warrior-met-coal-inc-hcc-shares-bought-by-rhumbline-advisers-updated.html.

 Warrior Met Coal Company Profile